Australian, New Zealand and overseas secondary studies

 New Zealand NCEA Level 3 students

-For students who've completed the NCEA Level 3, an Interstate Transfer Index (ITI) will be calculated by the New Zealand Qualifications Authority (NZQA) and provided to UAC; this will be used in the selection process, provided that you've fulfilled university entrance requirements as set by NZQA.
+If you are completing the NCEA Level 3 in 2013, an Interstate Transfer Index (ITI) will be calculated by the New Zealand Qualifications Authority (NZQA) and provided to UAC; this will be used in the selection process, provided that you've fulfilled university entrance requirements as set by NZQA.
 NZQA does not report this ITI to applicants.
 Queries about this ITI and university entrance requirements should be made to NZQA.